mikependon/RepoDB.NET/pages/features/bulkoperations/bulkoperations.md

 #### When to use the Batch and Bulk Operations?

-There is no standard of when to use what.
-It all depends on your situation (i.e.: Network Latency, No. of Columns, Type of Data, etc).

-The pros of using a bulk operation is maximum performance, however, it keeps blocking the underlying table while being under the context of bulk operation transaction.
-Therefore, it might trigger a deadlock if not handled by the developers properly.

-> We highly recommend to use the bulk operations if the data sets you are working is beyond 1000, otherwhise, just use the [batch](/feature/batchoperations) operations.
+When using the library, we recommend to use the bulk operations if the datasets you are working is beyond 1000.
+Otherwhise, use the [batch](/feature/batchoperations) operations.

+In general, there is no standard of when to use what.
+It all depends on your situation (see below).

+- Network Latency
+- Infrastructure
+- No. of Columns
+- Type of Data